mictaege/jitter-plugin/README.md

 Well known approaches to address this problem are _Forking_, _Feature-Toggles_ or - at least in the C-World - _Preprocessors_.

-_jitter_ uses Java Annotations Processing backed up by the Java analysis and transformation framework [Spoon](http://spoon.gforge.inria.fr/index.html).
+_jitter_ uses Java Annotation Processing backed up by the Java analysis and transformation framework [Spoon](http://spoon.gforge.inria.fr/index.html).
 This way _jitter_ acts more like an _Preprocessor_ and transforms the source code before it's finally compiled, but is far more integrated in the Java language and eco-system because of the use of plain Java Annotations.

-In order to get a first impression of _jitter_ let's have a look on a extremely simplified example.
+In order to get a first impression of _jitter_ let's have a look on an extremely simplified example.

 Let's imagine an application that has a _Person_ PoJo like this: